 Concomitant administration of topiramate and valproate has been associated with hyperammonemia with or without encephalopathy in patients who have tolerated either drug alone.
 Clinical symptoms of hyperammonemic encephalopathy often include acute alterations in level of consciousness and/or cognitive function with lethargy or vomiting.
-Hypothermia can also be a manifestation of hyperammonemia [see Warnings and Precautions (5.11)].
+Hypothermia can also be a manifestation of hyperammonemia .
 In most cases, symptoms and signs abated with discontinuation of either drug.
 This adverse reaction is not due to a pharmacokinetic interaction.
+It is not known if topiramate monotherapy is associated with hyperammonemia.
 Patients with inborn errors of metabolism or reduced hepatic mitochondrial activity may be at an increased risk for hyperammonemia with or without encephalopathy.
 Although not studied, an interaction of topiramate and valproate may exacerbate existing defects or unmask deficiencies in susceptible persons.
-In patients who develop unexplained lethargy, vomiting, or changes in mental status, hyperammonemic encephalopathy should be considered and an ammonia level should be measured [see Contraindications (4) and Warnings and Precautions (5.6, 5.9)].
+In patients who develop unexplained lethargy, vomiting, or changes in mental status, hyperammonemic encephalopathy should be considered and an ammonia level should be measured and . [see Warnings and Precautions ()] 5.11[seeContraindications () 4Warnings and Precautions ()] 5.65.9